 The Starbucks Boom

 In the 1960s, the popularity of coffee houses and specialty coffee continued to rise.
-This inspired the first Starbucks to open in Seattle, Washington in 1971.
+As a result, this inspired the first Starbucks to open in Seattle, Washington in 1971.

-The first Starbucks only sold whole roasted coffee beans and did not originally sell brewed coffee.
-In 1982, the first Starbucks opened that sold brewed coffee.
+At first, Starbucks only sold whole roasted coffee beans and did not originally sell brewed coffee.
+Later on, in 1982, the first Starbucks opened that sold brewed coffee.

 By 1989, Starbucks had expanded and opened 46 stores nationwide across the United States and Canada.
-From there, the coffee enterprise exploded into an international phenomenon.
+Ever since, the coffee enterprise exploded into an international phenomenon.

 Other coffee competitors such as Seattle’s best coffee and Torrefazione Italia were purchased by Starbucks in 2003.